stefs/bittorrent-analyzer/evaluation/README.md

 `./download.r <file.sqlite>`
 :   Compile number or confirmed downloads and scrape download numbers from tracker.
 Threshold is independend from data collection phase.

-`./source.r <file.sqlite>`
+`./source.r <mode> <file.sqlite>`
 :   Plot received peers from DHT network and tracker server, distinguishing unique and duplicate peers.
 Includes successful evaluated incoming peers.
+If *mode* is "sum", a summary for all torrents will be plotted.
+If *mode* is "torrent", the source is plottet for every single torrent.

 ## Resources
 * [ggplot2: Changing the Default Order of Legend Labels and Stacking of Data | Learning R](https://learnr.wordpress.com/2010/03/23/ggplot2-changing-the-default-order-of-legend-labels-and-stacking-of-data/)